 The main idea of the project is to initiate and develop mutual exchange and learning between schools with the aim of improving everyday practice of all participating schools.
 The project will support cooperation between 10 good schools and 10 pilot schools in need for additional support, as assessed through the process of external evaluation.
 The Project will assist good schools in taking a role of ‘critical friend’ by empowering them to recognise their own strengths and to reinforce their capacities for providing support and exchange of good practices with other schools.
 On the other hand, 10 pilot schools will be supported in taking actions to improve educational opportunities for their students.
 In order to do so, these schools will get continuous support from the CEP, IEQE, external expert mentors and peers from good schools.
 Based on lessons learned, the Project will provide recommendations how this novel practice could be scaled up to the system level.

 This project is based on the Work Plan for the implementation of the Cooperation Programme between UNICEF and the Government of the Republic of Serbia in the field of education in the period 2016-2017.
-The project goal is to enable successful integration of migrant/ refugees children into the education system, starting from preschool education to the end of high school.
-It will be achieved through the development of training programs for educational institutions and school administration, as well as associations that implement programmes of informal education in refugee centres; providing mentoring support and small grants to educational institutions; providing linguistic and professional support to schools and preschool institutions with these students enrolled.
-In the first phase of the project, participating institutions are selected from the cities where there are refugee centres (Belgrade, Lajkovac).
+The project goal is to enable successful integration of migrant/refugees children into the education system, starting from preschool education to the end of high school.
+It would be achieved through the development of training programs for educational institutions and school administration, as well as for the associations that implement programmes of informal education in refugee centres, thorough providing mentoring support and small grants to educational institutions, as well as by providing linguistic and professional support to schools and preschool institutions which would enroll these students.
+In the first phase of the project, targeted were those institutions in the municipalities/cities where the refugee centres are located (Belgrade, Lajkovac).

 Towards the Institutionalisation of Inclusive Education Monitoring